histoire-dev/histoire/docs/guide/stories.md

 # How to write stories?

 Stories are vue files ending with `.story.vue`.
 You just need to use the `<Story>` tag at the root of your template.
-The title of the story is provided by the `title` argument.
+The title of the story is provided with the `title` prop.

 ```vue
 <template>